On Learning a Language, Neurology, and Self-Defeatism

 Ultimately what is lost in between the caveats at the bottom of these articles and the popular understanding of language learning is the purpose of studying a new language at all.
 It is easy to fall into the trap of looking at a foreign language as a trick or skill you master in isolation, like a totally sweet kickflip or making your food catch on fire just the right amount, but language is ultimately for communicating with people, and fortunately, human language is very error-tolerant.
 In most places, the sheer act of trying and failing to speak the local language is enough to foster goodwill and a sense of hospitality, just as it did with our English friend and his Swedish wife.
 People often get hung up on fluency when they discuss language, as though that is the only milestone in the journey worth mentioning – but not studying a language because you’ll never be fluent is like not playing a sport because you’ll never go pro.
 It kind of misses the point.

 In short, while we think that studies like these and the articles that report on them are valuable, we also cringe a little bit every time we see them.
-We know lots of people are going to rule themselves out of learning a new language when they see things like this, when in reality, the desire to learn a language and talk to someone with whom you normally couldn’t should be all the justification you need.
-So go out there, mess up your vous and tu, get wrong your subject-verb-object order, good luck with that voiced pharyngeal fricative, and don’t worry about being fluent, that’s for kids anyway.
+We know lots of people are going to rule themselves out of learning a new language when they see things like this, when in reality, the desire to learn a language and talk to someone with whom you normally couldn’t be all the justification you need.
+So go out there, mess up your vous and tu, get your subject-verb-object order wrong, good luck with that voiced pharyngeal fricative, and don’t worry about being fluent, that’s for kids anyway.
 And remember that when you do need fluent speakers for that next big initiative, we got your back.

 As for language learning tools, there are more options than ever before, including the obvious ones like Duolingo, Rosetta Stone, but also Memrise, Pimsleur, FluentU, and others.
 There are lots of podcasts available, including the FluentU’s Innovative Language series which offer podcasts in several languages, and NPR’s RadioAmbulante podcast series in Spanish has been a big hit around the office.
 Keep in mind that it matters less which tool you use, and more that you use it consistently, but most of all, have fun!